peteroupc/CBOR/docs/PeterO.PrecisionContext.md

     public int Traps { get; }

 Gets the traps that are set for each flag in the context.
-Whenever a flag is signaled, even if HasFlags is false, and the flag's trap is enabled, the operation will throw a TrapException.
-For example, if Traps equals FlagInexact and FlagSubnormal, a TrapException will be thrown if an operation's return value is not the same as the exact result (FlagInexact) or if the return value's exponent is lower than the lowest allowed (FlagSubnormal).
+Whenever a flag is signaled, even if HasFlags is false, and the flag's trap is enabled, the operation will throw a TrapException.For example, if Traps equals FlagInexact and FlagSubnormal, a TrapException will be thrown if an operation's return value is not the same as the exact result (FlagInexact) or if the return value's exponent is lower than the lowest allowed (FlagSubnormal).

 <b>Returns:</b>